nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Editing Consultation Information: `edit`

 Edits an existing consultation entry in MedBook when a list of consultation entries is being displayed.
 This is with the exception of the NRIC field, which cannot be modified after creation of Consultation.
+At least one field must be filled for edit command to be valid.

 Format:  `edit INDEX [dt/DATE] [tm/TIME] [dg/DIAGNOSIS] [fe/FEE] [nt/NOTES]`

 Examples:
-* `view t/consultation i/S1234567L` followed by `edit 1 dt/19-02-2019 tm/19-00` updates date and time of first consultation entry displayed on the screen.
+* `view t/consultation i/S1234567L` followed by `edit 1 dt/2019-08-10 tm/19-00` updates date and time of first consultation entry displayed on the screen.